 “Maybe you should be more like a boy”

 “Because I’m not allowed.”

-“Oh my… I thought… Are you saying that your forced to be like this from your Mum?”
+“Oh, my… I thought… Are you saying that you're forced to be like this from your Mum?”

 When Mum came to collect me, the teacher called her in.
 She confronted Mum in what I said.
 I could see Mum look at me.
 Her eyes cut right through me.
 There was no love in her eyes.
 They were full of hatred.

 Then I could see her smile and said that she did not force me.
-She was in fact confused in what to do.
-She seen on Oprah that some boys wanted to be girls and they should be supported.
-She didn’t force me, but she didn’t stop me in exploring who I really was.
+She was in fact confused about what to do.
+She was seen on Oprah that some boys wanted to be girls and they should be supported.
+She didn’t force me, but she didn’t stop me from exploring who I really was.